 "Carriers of the inactive enzyme are extremely slow to metabolise acetaldehyde, as a result, they experience higher internal levels of acetaldehyde and have much higher risks of oesophageal cancer and cancers of the head and neck compared with individuals with the active enzyme."

-So not only does this process cause uncomfortable symptoms like red facial flushing, congestion and increased heartbeat, it can also cause serious long-term harm like an increased risk for cancer.
+Not only does this process cause uncomfortable symptoms like red facial flushing, congestion and increased heartbeat, it can also cause serious long-term harm like an increased risk for cancer.

 Our bodies naturally created histamines which are chemicals that are also found in certain foods and alcoholic drinks like beer, champagne and wine.
 When the ingested histamine is not properly broken down it accumulates, just as the previously-mentioned acetaldehyde, in this manner causing the aforesaid symptoms with an accent on nasal congestion and skin flushing.